Day 48: Gathering Text Evidence While Reading

 Let students know that you will share a full lesson link, and that today’s goal is simply to notice how these phrases appear naturally in their reading.

-3. Focus Activity: Gathering Evidence from the Text
+3. Focus Activity: Gathering Text Evidence While Reading

 After reading, students shift into evidence collection.
 This is individual work.